linkaform/documentation/content/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to LinkaForm's documentation!
-DOS
 =====================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Contents:
+   :caption: Contenido:
+   :titlesonly:

+   2.Módulos/Viáticos/index
+   3.Developer/3.2.Desarrollo de reportes/index

+   ...